dbrow221/UniMeet/README.md

 # UniMeet
+To install the requirements for this app go into the project directory and use the following commands:

+            cd backend

+            pip install -r requirements.txt

+# Running the UniMeet App
+To run the UniMeet App, split the terminal, on the first terminal:

+            cd backend

+            python manage.py runserver

+On the second terminal:

+            cd frontend

+            npm run dev

 # Unit Test Instructions
 We use Django's built in test runner combined with Coverage.py to ensure our API is secrure and stable,